Sydney Olympic Park ferry wharf

 Sydney Olympic Park ferry wharf is located on the southern side of the Parramatta River serving the Sydney suburb of Wentworth Point.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

 History

-Sydney Olympic Park wharf opened on 22 September 1997 to service the Sydney Olympic Park precinct for the 2000 Summer Olympics.
-Today it also serves the Sydney suburb of Wentworth Point.
-It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat, River and Parramatta River class ferries.
+Sydney Olympic Park wharf opened on 22 September 1997 to service the Sydney Olympic Park precinct for the 2000 Olympic Games.

 On 14 January 2015, the wharf closed for a rebuild with services using the nearby Armory wharf.
 The wharf reopened on 20 May 2015.

-In July 2023, the government adjusted suburb boundaries in the area, with Sydney Olympic Park ferry wharf transferring from the suburb of Sydney Olympic Park to the suburb of Wentworth Point.
+In July 2023, the government adjusted suburb boundaries in the area, with Sydney Olympic Park ferry wharf transferring from the suburb of Sydney Olympic Park to Wentworth Point.